MatthijsMoerkerke/academic-website/content/_index.md

       Royal Academy of Medicine of Belgium recognising research on oxytocin’s neural, biological and behavioural effects in children with autism, central to my PhD, awarded to Prof. Kaat Alaerts (PhD co-promotor).

       **KU Leuven Postdoctoral Research Grant (2023)**
+      Received a Postdoctoral Mandate (PDM) to coninute working on doctoral research for 1 year after PhD defence.

 # ---------------- PUBLICATIONS ----------------

 - block: collection